 If you decide to try this method, a great option is to use plastic drawers that slide all the way out of the box.
 You can place each on the table for the students to put their things into and then slide them into the box to save space and stay organized.

+The sixth classroom morning routine idea on the list is to update your dismissal information.
 Be sure to notify the office and update your classroom dismissal chart when a student brings in a note with a change in dismissal.
-If additional changes come in via email or a phone call during the school day you will need to update them again.
+If additional changes come in via email or a phone call during the school day, you will need to update them again.

 Always confirm that the child knows about the change as soon as you learn of it.
 Just because a student hands you a note stating he is not taking the bus home doesn’t mean his mom remembered to tell him.
 Check with the child as soon as you read the note and review the dismissal changes just prior to the students leaving the classroom.

-Even when there are no money transactions involved, the classroom teacher is often still responsible for communicating a lunch count to the cafeteria.
+Oftentimes, the classroom teacher is responsible for collecting and communicating the lunch count to the cafeteria.
 The goal should be to decrease the amount of class time used to collect lunch orders and to create a system that limits disruption.
+Read this post all about classroom lunch count ideas for elementary teachers.

 - journals and writing prompts